Tips & Tricks

 The StoreHub for Fashion & Apparel hub shows the full feature set tuned for fashion retail operations.
 A few specifics worth calling out.

 Customer data is the asset.
 Most Malaysian fashion stores still rely on memory and Instagram DMs to know who their best customers are.
 StoreHub captures every transaction with a customer record — the customer who bought twice in three months is identifiable, reachable, and rewardable through Engage SMS or cashback.
-From anonymous to known is the most under-leveraged margin lever in the segment.
+Turning anonymous shoppers into known customers is the biggest untapped margin lever in the segment.

 Sale-event readiness.
 Fashion peaks around festive weeks (Raya, year-end sales, MSS).
 Centralised price changes mean a sale event flips across all outlets, the webstore, and Shopee at the same moment — not staff member by staff member, listing by listing.